lmohit95/fetch_android_test/README.md

 ## Future Work
 1. Handle continuous calls from server using Observable, Flowable etc.
+2. Pagination by making continous calls to server.
-2. Write Junit test cases.
+3. Write Junit test cases.
-3. Save items in Room database so that they care persistent.
+4. Save items in Room database so that they care persistent.